 Nowadays, the term “performance review” inspires chills in the spines of managers and executives alike.
-The practice has become a bit taboo as more and more reports express just how little they’re appreciated and even how they hinder the productivity and satisfaction of employees.
+The practice has become unpopular as more and more reports express just how little they’re appreciated and even how they hinder the productivity and satisfaction of employees.

-The review can’t just be abandoned.
-Instead, companies need to&create an employee performance review program&that addresses the faults while incorporating the methods that increase productivity.
+The performance review process can’t just be abandoned.
+Instead, companies need to create an employee performance review program that addresses the faults while incorporating the methods that increase productivity.
 Sound like a tall order?
 Don’t worry.
-We have a list of the&employee performance&review best practices to keep you on track to a successful talent management program.9 in 10 #HR leaders say their #PerformanceReview process doesn’t yield accurate information. @ClearCompany has some tips for how to conduct effective performance reviews:
+We have a list of performance review best practices to keep you on track to a successful talent management program.9 in 10 #HR leaders say their #PerformanceReview process doesn’t yield accurate information. @ClearCompany has some tips for how to conduct effective performance reviews:

 Here are some of the statistics that have fueled the distaste for performance reviews:

-- 45% of HR leaders do not think annual performance reviews are an accurate appraisal for employee’s work
+- 45% of HR leaders do not think annual performance reviews are an accurate appraisal of employees' work

 - 9 in 10 managers are dissatisfied with how their companies conduct annual performance reviews